 The manometry test is commonly administered to patients who have one or more of the following symptoms:

 This test will inform patients and their physicians if a patient’s esophagus is able to move food to his/her stomach normally.
-It will also diagnosis disorders of esophageal function, such as achalasia and diffuse esophageal spasm.
+It will also diagnose disorders of esophageal function, such as achalasia and diffuse esophageal spasm.

 Patients will follow the instructions below (unless told otherwise by a doctor)